 Finally, the big parade.
 You see hundreds of policemen in formation, floats from fraternal organizations from surrounding states, and high school bands.
 I am not sure how you get to march; I suppose fill out an application and pay a fee.
 A good time is had by all.

-More photographs from Chicago, including some from South Chicago, fit my theme of urban decay more closely than the prosperous Gold Coast.
+This is the prosperous Gold Coast. my photographs from South Chicago fit my theme usual of urban decay more closely than the glamorous c entral city.

 All photographs taken with a Sony DCS-W7 digital camera except for the 1996 scene, which is a scan of Kodachrome film.